Symphony in the Valley to host big band performances in Garfield County

 Each performance encourages attendees to dress in Roaring ’20s-era attire while they dance and listen to all sorts of live big band music, musical director and conductor Kelly Thompson said.

 “The tunes are full orchestra,” he said.
-“We have some (tunes) that are what would be considered the traditional big band of the saxes, trumpets, trombones, rhythm section and typically a singer in our case.”
+“We have some (tunes) that are what would be considered the traditional big band of the saxes, trumpets, trombones, rhythm section and typically a singer, in our case.”

 The first Symphony Swing is scheduled for 6:30 p.m.
 Friday at the Ute Theater and Events Center, 132 E. Fourth St. in Rifle.
 The second event, which is already sold out, takes place at 6:30 p.m.
-Saturday at New Hope Church, 880 Castle Valley Boulevard in New Castle.
+Saturday at New Hope Church, 880 Castle Valley Boulevard, in New Castle.

 Tickets can be purchased at http://www.sitv.org.